 - Fort Wayne Metals should complete their Mayo expansion

-- Shire are expecting to begin recruitment for their Meath expansion after planning permission was granted
+- Shire is expecting to begin recruitment for their Meath expansion after planning permission was granted

 This page is the best place to keep up to date with all the industry’s jobs announcements.